 TIF District Rule: Adopted May 6, 2015 (pdf)

-- Agreed Upon Procedures (AUP) Form (pdf) for exisiting TIF Districts to submit with their annual independent audits.
+- Agreed Upon Procedures (AUP) Form for exisiting TIF Districts as part of their annual independent audits.

 Existing TIF Districts